macroflight/psxhacks/router/docs/Configuration.md

   is located in.
 - `router`: a name describing the router.
 If you only have one router in your sim, you can use the same name as for the simulator.
+- `stop_minded`: if you want the router to stop if encountering unhandled but not necessarily fatal problems, set this to true.
+Useful for e.g router development.

 Example: